-8. The Rules violate all of these proscriptions.
-First, the Rules directly regulate the activities of investment adviser representatives working for federally-registered firms-and thereby indirectly regulate the firms themselves.
+- 8. The Rules violate all of these proscriptions.
+First, the Rules directly regulate the activities of investment adviser representatives working for federally-registered firms-and thereby indirectly regulate the firms themselves, as Missouri law makes firms responsible for many of the acts of their representatives.
 Second, the Rules impose new recordkeeping requirements on brokerage firms by requiring them to create and maintain state-scripted consent forms that are not required under federal law.
 Third, the Rules place restrictions on the sale of covered securities.
-NSMIA categorically prohibits all of this.

-9. The Rules are also preempted by the Employee Retirement Income Security Act of 1974 ("ERISA").
+NSMIA categorically prohibits all of this. - 9.
+The Rules are also preempted by the Employee Retirement Income Security Act of 1974 ("ERISA").
 ERISA broadly preempts states from regulating private and employer-sponsored pension and welfare plans.
 ERISA could not be clearer in "supersed[ing] any and all State laws insofar as they may now or hereafter relate to any employee benefit plan" 29 U.S.C. § 1144.
 Federal courts have recognized ERISA as containing "one of the broadest preemption clauses ever enacted by Congress."
 PM Grp.
 Life Ins. v.
 Western Growers Assur.
 Tr., 953 F.2d 543, 545 (9th Cir.
 1992) (internal quotation marks omitted).
-Despite this, the Secretary has said that the Rules apply to "pension" accounts.4 To the extent they do, they are preempted by ERISA.
+Despite this, the Secretary has said that the Rules apply to "pension" accounts.
+To the extent they do, they are preempted by ERISA. - 10.
 The Rules also run afoul of one of the "fixed stars" of the U.S. Constitution: "the principle that the government may not interfere with an uninhibited marketplace of ideas."
 303 Creative LLC v.
 Elenis, 143 S. Ct.
 2298, 2303 (2023) (internal quotation omitted).
 The Rules violate this principle by requiring firms and professionals to make controversial, politically charged statements that are not purely factual.